 Think about how a page layout can guide a user through a particular process.
 If you’re dealing with an eCommerce site, test different ways to present the products.
 What happens when you add or remove elements?
 Do suggested items do anything to affect sales?
 You may even want to test the product descriptions themselves to see what garners the highest purchase response.

-For other types of sites, you may want to experiment with a homepage that includes all the key information above the fold and see how it does against something with a powerful hero that’s got minimal content.
+For other types of sites, you may want to experiment with a homepage that includes key information above the fold and see how it does against something with a powerful hero image or video that has minimal text.
 Will people really scroll?
-(And this goes back to testing your headline, too!)
+(This goes back to testing your headline, too!)

 4. Navigation menus

 Not all nav bars are made equal.
 What types of navigation do this site’s visitors use the most?
-How does a secondary nav bar affect things?
-What about a robust footer — how do users respond to that?
+How does a secondary nav bar or nesting additional buttons affect the user journey?
+What about a robust footer—how do users respond to that?

 5. The 404 page

 It seems like an odd thing to test, but this could be an interesting experiment to run in the background.
-Come up with a couple of different 404 pages to test, and see which one increases conversions, time on site, pageviews, or anything else.
+Come up with a couple of different 404 pages to test, and see which one increases conversions, time on site, page views, or anything else.
+You could even try a funny or creative 404 page to see if your users react more favorably.
 To get started, try one 404 page with suggested links and another one with a search bar.

 Some pointers for split-testing your designs

-I’ve had good experiences split-testing two completely different tests, however — like running a test for a headline on the homepage and another test for a content upgrade within a blog post, or testing a blog post welcome mat and a 404 page simultaneously.
-The two tests are in universes that are far enough apart that they aren’t going to interfere with each other very much.
+I’ve had good experiences split testing two completely different tests simultaneously, however.
+This can look like a test for a headline on the homepage and another test for a content upgrade within a blog post, or testing a blog post welcome mat and a 404 page simultaneously.
+The two tests are in universes that are far enough apart that their results aren’t going to interfere with one other very much.

 What new split test are you going to run today?